nmateyko/PLAB_final/README.md

 ### 1. Move count files to the data directory

-Transfer the pre-processed count files, or the count files generated from the processing steps above, to `data/counts`.
+Transfer the count files generated from the processing steps above to `data/counts`, or extract the pre-processed count files in `data/counts.tar.gz`.

 ### 2. Create a virtual environment